 Get it if:

-- You are looking for a comfortable mattress, but do not want to spend too much.
+- You are looking for a comfortable bed, but do not want to spend too much.
 Or if you like the springy effect.

 Recommended pillow top mattress in Singapore: